rust-console/gba/book/src/01-limitations/01-no_std.md

 Basically, the machine powers on and immediately begins executing some ASM code.
 Our ASM startup was provided by `Ketsuban` (check the `crt0.s` file).
-We'll go over _how_ it works much later on, for now it's enough to know that it does work, and eventually controls passes into Rust code.
+We'll go over _how_ it works much later on, for now it's enough to know that it does work, and eventually control passes into Rust code.

 On the rust code side of things, we determine our starting point with the `#[start]` attribute on our `main` function.
 The `main` function also has a